PAVI-SARAVANAN/TaskMaster/README.md

 * Task List - A component which shows the list of user tasks

 🎯To-do list(Iteration 2):
-* Adding Routers for navigating between components
+* Adding Routers to navigate between components
 * Users Authentication Setup